 The pre-professional Bachelor of Science in Architecture program is only available to students currently admitted to the Bachelor of Architecture (B.Arch.) program at Penn State.
 Students studying architecture who choose not to pursue the five-year professional degree or licensure can pursue the four-year B.S. in Architecture.
 Students thinking of changing from the B.Arch. to the B.S. in Architecture should speak with their assigned academic adviser to understand career implications

-The pre-professional program is a four-year curriculum leading to the Bachelor of Science degree in Architecture requiring 135 credits.
+The B.S. program is a four-year curriculum requiring 135 credits.
 The curriculum consists of a foundation core of design, introductory studies in architecture and environmental design at various scales, programming and implementation techniques, architectural data systems application, architectural theories in design and methodology, and research.